Drug Absorption

 Controlled-Release Forms

-Controlled-release forms are designed to reduce dosing frequency for drugs with a short elimination half-life and duration of effect.
+Controlled-release forms of oral medications are designed to reduce dosing frequency for drugs with a short elimination half-life and duration of effect.
 These forms also limit fluctuation in plasma drug concentration, providing a more uniform therapeutic effect while minimizing adverse effects.
 Absorption rate is slowed by coating drug particles with wax or other water-insoluble material, by embedding the drug in a matrix that releases it slowly during transit through the gastrointestinal tract, or by complexing the drug with ion-exchange resins.
 Most absorption of these forms occurs in the large intestine.
 Crushing or otherwise disturbing a controlled-release tablet or capsule can often be dangerous.

 Transdermal controlled-release forms are designed to release the drug for extended periods, sometimes for several days.
 Drugs for transdermal delivery must have suitable skin-penetration characteristics and high potency because the penetration rate and area of application are limited.